gameinn1/HikaruNoGoSSA/README.md

 4: Intro and ending karaoke for the special as well as the intro text.

+5: Intro texts such as "Elite-Fansubs presents" and "Real-Fansubbers presents".

 It's funny because even with the subs in this state, it's by far the best subs for this anime.
 At the bare minimum you get the subs already available elsewhere with a complete ending Igo, but you also get the added opening and ending karaoke parts from start to finish for every episode.

 As I type it's January 2nd 2026.
 Having to go retime and style 3-61 plus properly sub the Igo sections is a big task.
 I'm glad I put enough effort in to have this in a state where it's basically just a time investment now.